ishan0445/lies_of_p_checklist/README.md

 <h3 align="center">Lies of P Checklist</h3>

   <p align="center">
-    A checklist for you to complete as you go through Lies of P. Forked from [Elden Ring Checklist](https://github.com/Gobluebro/Elden-Ring-Checklist)
+    A checklist for you to complete as you go through Lies of P. Forked from <a href="https://github.com/Gobluebro/Elden-Ring-Checklist">Elden Ring Checklist</a>
     <br />
     <br />
     <a href="https://ishan0445.github.io/lies_of_p_checklist/">Visit the website</a>